 Continuing its reign atop the "most popular" list, blue once again made an index of 2014's most prevalent colors.
 One possible reason for this blue's dominance?
-It's the color of trust -- which during a time of economic and social unrest makes it an especially attractive hue.
+It's the color of trust—which during a time of economic and social unrest makes it an especially attractive hue.
 As with past years, shades of blue-green (teal, turquoise) are growing in popularity, but expect to see more monochromatic schemes of mid-tone blues.

 Photo: Papyrus Chair by Ronan and Erwan Bouroullec, via Kartell

 Coming in a close second to blue, at least in terms of popularity, is green.
 And given a growing interest in sustainability and nature, is it any wonder?
-Traditional palettes of avocado and chartreuse will remain popular, but expect more toned greens -- such as olive and gray-green -- to get some love too.
+Traditional palettes of avocado and chartreuse will remain popular, but expect more toned greens—such as olive and gray-green—to get some love too.

 Photo: Comeback Chair by Patricia Urquiola, via Kartell

 Rather than separate red and orange, the two colors were grouped into one category.
 As opposed to years past, cool shades of red are steadily losing ground to ones with warm, yellow undertones.
-These hotter reds are even appearing on luxury cars, which signifies a possibly more permanent change when it comes to the red/orange palette: Since most vehicle owners see car purchases as multi-year investments, auto companies aren't exactly quick to switch things up.
+These hotter reds are even appearing on luxury cars, which signifies a possibly more permanent change when it comes to the red/orange palette.
+Since most vehicle owners see car purchases as multi-year investments, auto companies aren't exactly quick to switch things up.

-Photo: via Rojorobin
+Photo via Rojorobin

 Yellow has spent the past few years rocking the world of accent colors, adding excitement to neutral surroundings.
 And it shows no signs of slowing down in the future.
-One change: as opposed to the previously popular greenish yellow, in 2014 version has sunny undertones of red.
+One change: as opposed to the previously popular greenish yellow, the 2014 version has sunny undertones of red.

-Photo: via Elle Decor
+Photo via Elle Decor

-Often associated with ballerinas and Barbies, pink finally making the leap into adulthood.
+Often associated with ballerinas and Barbies, pink is finally making the leap into adulthood.
 The newest version mixes magenta with paler pinks, creating a hue that is muted and decidedly un-childish.
 Instead of raspberry, dusty rose, and mauve, think of an elegant blush.

-Photo: via Elle Decor
+Photo via Elle Decor